Cecilia8989/pands-project/README.md

     <summary> Code explanation </summary>
            <p>

-The code is creating a new file named "iris_analysis.txt" and opening it in write mode using the [*open()* function [8]](https://datagy.io/python-write-text-file/), with the file being assigned to the variable *f*.
+The code is creating a new file named *iris_summary.txt* and opening it in write mode using the [*open()* function [8]](https://datagy.io/python-write-text-file/), with the file being assigned to the variable *f*.
 The code then writes some introductory information about the text file, including the project title, author name, and the name of the text file itself.

 ```python
 # create the text file and write on them